hashbang/admin-tools/doc/New_admin.md

 - Ask an admin to pull and run `credentials.yml`

+### Certificate authentication

+The preferred way to authenticate as an IRC oper is by using a SSL client certificate, which WeeChat supports fairly easily:

+1. Generate the certificate

+		mkdir ~/.weechat/ssl
+		cd ~/.weechat/ssl
+		openssl req -nodes -newkey rsa:2048 -keyout kellerfuchs.key -x509 -days 3650 -out kellerfuchs.crt
+		cat kellerfuchs.{crt,key} > kellerfuchs.pem
+		rm  kellerfuchs.{crt,key}

+2. Get its key fingerprint

+		openssl x509 -noout -fingerprint -sha256 -in kellerfuchs.pem

+3. Set it as your authentication method in `groups_var/all/users.yml`:

+		kellerfuchs:
+		  irc_oper:
+		    type: sslclientcertfp
+		    pass: "0A:D8:51:3B:C6:1A:AB:6C:78:17:56:14:0A:D9:5E:43:4A:D9:33:64:04:5D:7F:4D:45:57:C2:86:33:D5:62:5B"

 ## ... to the DigitalOcean organisation

 - Create a DigitalOcean account, in the #! organisation.